sarven/sarvendev/_drafts/contract-testing-on-examples.md

 })
 ```

-The contract test is implemented by using the method getUserDetails, there is a definition what is the expected requested
+The contract test is implemented by using the method getUserDetails, there is a definition of what is the expected request
-and what a response is returned by the backend service.
+and what response is returned by the backend service.
 It's important to note that it's a real request to the
 server run on 127.0.0.1:1234.
-This server is responsible to verify if the request is as expected in the test, and
+This server is responsible for verifying if the request is as expected in the test, and
-return the response defined in the test.
+returning the response defined in the test.
 Using `Pact.Matchers.somethingLike` allows defining flexible expectations,
-so the test will pass even if id and name are different.
-In the test we also check if the response was properly decoded,
+so the test will pass even if the id and name are different.
+In the test, we also check if the response was properly decoded,
 and proper object was returned for the http client.

 ```tsx